ecxod/phoneblock_utils/README.md

 ```

-## Set uo a crontab to fetch the bad boys every day at 7 AM
+### Set up a crontab to fetch the bad boys every day at 7 AM

 ```bash
 $ crontab -e -u blocklist